perseus784/Multi-Robot_Exploration/README.md

 </table>

 But still the results are pretty impressive for a crude cyclic gradient descent implementation.
+The aim is to mainly demonstrate the effectiveness of the DARP algorithm and to use Cooperative Perceptional Messages for sharing knowledge about the environment among agents.

 Full Demo Here: https://youtu.be/A0Eaze0tGNw